rrajath/raycast-stoicquotes/README.md

-# raycast-stoicquotes
+# StoicQuotes

-A raycast extension to display a random stoic quote inside the raycast window
+Gives a random quote from one of the stoic philosophers - Marcus Aurelius, Seneca or Epictetus